jamesrhester/pycifrw/README.md

 Example programs
 ----------------

-The file 'TestPyCIFRW.py' in the source distribution contains around 170 tests of PyCIFRW functionality and is a good source of examples for using both simple and advanced PyCIFRW interfaces.
+The file 'TestPyCIFRW.py' in the source distribution contains around 180 tests of PyCIFRW functionality and is a good source of examples for using both simple and advanced PyCIFRW interfaces.

 The "Programs" directory in the source distribution contains simple example programs.
-Of interest are `validate_cif.py` which validates a data files against data dictionaries (execute this file at a terminal prompt without arguments for a help message) and `output_asciidoc.py` which will convert a DDLm dictionary into an asciidoc document that can then be converted to HTML or other presentation
+Of interest are `validate_cif.py` which validates a data file against data dictionaries (execute this file at a terminal prompt without arguments for a help message) and `output_asciidoc.py` which will convert a DDLm dictionary into an asciidoc document that can then be converted to HTML or other presentation